 Given the significance of risk assessment, every business continuity agenda has risen to the priority list.
 However, the more complex our risks become, the more difficult the assessment will be.

-The biggest challenge for the risk assessor is identifying new risks when they are not yet risks at all.
+The primary challenge in identifying emerging risks is their lack of historical data and rapid evolution due to technological or geopolitical shifts.
 As our lives accelerate, new risks emerge seemingly overnight.
-Technological changes, geopolitics and society in unforeseeable ways threaten the present and future.
+Technological changes, geopolitics, and society in unforeseeable ways threaten the present and future.

 Case Study: Artificial intelligence (AI), which has rapidly evolved, is giving rise to a whole class of risks many organisations are still trying to quantify.
 From technology to ethics, AI introduces complex problems for risk managers to manage.